Fidode07/BaxterLite/README.md

 # 📙 What it can 📙

 Since Baxter is only a side project and I also only add features that I can use myself, it is relatively small.
-Therefore also the Lite.
+Therefore, also the Lite.
 His features:

 - Tell me when room 2 is free in my gym
 - Get current time